-- Firstly, on most lists, the remarkable Yangtze River Dolphin ranks now as the rarest known creature in the world, with the recent extinction of the Pinta Island Tortoise.
+- Firstly, on most lists, the remarkable Yangtze River Dolphin ranks now as the rarest known creature in the world.
+Sadly, this holds true due to the recent extinction of the Pinta Island Tortoise.

 - In fact, most experts, including the IUCN, also consider it to now be functionally extinct.
 This means that its numbers have shrunk below the level of its ability to sustain a stable population.

-- Most notably, these uses included transportation, commercial fishing, and hydroelectricity, all of which greatly disturbed its habitat.
+- Most notably, these uses included a wide range of services.
+These consisted of transportation, commercial fishing, and hydroelectricity, all of which greatly disturbed its habitat.

 Yangtze River Dolphin Physical Description

-Firstly, in coloring, the lovely Yangtze River Dolphin generally displays a blue-grey, with the exception of the stomach.
-This also most commonly presents an off-white color.
+Firstly, in coloring, the lovely Yangtze River Dolphin primarily displays a blue-grey.
+The exception of this, however, is the stomach.
+This part of the body most commonly presents an off-white color.

-The dolphin also displays a small degree of sexual dimorphism, with females growing slightly larger than the males.
+The amazing dolphin also displays a small degree of sexual dimorphism.
+As result, females typically grow slightly larger than the males.

-In addition, females typically reach a little more than 8 ft (2.5 m) in length, while the males attain a length of roughly 7.5 ft (2.e m).
+In addition, females typically reach a little more than 8 ft (2.5 m) in length.
+Meanwhile, the males attain a length of roughly 7.5 ft (2.3 m).
 Yet both genders average around 500 lb (220 kg) in weight.

 While never successfully bred in captivity, experts estimate its average lifespan in the wild to be 24 years.

 - Order: Artiodactyla